 2. Follow low-salt guidelines.

 The FDA recommends we consume no more than 2,300 milligrams of sodium per day.
 There have been many studies, both human and animal that show when salt is readily available consumption stabilizes in a very narrow window of between 3,000 and 4,000 milligrams a day.
-This research is ignored by the FDA, and ignored again by doctors who prescribe further restricted low salt diets of 1,500 miligrams a day.
-This is supposedly to keep swelling and blood pressure down, but it works this way only because such low-sodium diets cause a chronic dehydration.
+This research is ignored by the FDA and ignored again by doctors who prescribe further restricted low salt diets of 1,500 milligrams a day.
+This is supposedly to keep swelling and blood pressure down, but it works this way only because such low-sodium diets cause chronic dehydration.

-In addition to these poor results of salt constriction there are studies showing lowering salt intake can cause anxiety.
+In addition to these poor results of salt constriction, there are studies showing lowering salt intake can cause anxiety.
 (2011 Univerisity of Haifa in Israel)

 And on the flip side, studies showing that high salt intake buffers the effects of stress.
 (University of Iowa & Pines and colleagues.)

-Sugar may be used as a coping mechanism for dealing with anxiety because it gives you a temporary good feeling, however this effect is very fleeting and you soon need more to maintain the calm.
+Sugar may be used as a coping mechanism for dealing with anxiety because it gives you a temporary good feeling, however, this effect is very fleeting and you soon need more to maintain the calm.
 The way salt works is different.
 High levels seem to promote a more relaxed outlook and attitude, instead of only a quick feel-good after a hit.

-When we deny our body the non-addictive anxiety reducing effect of salt, we are more likely to turn to sugar for comfort.
+When we deny our body the non-addictive anxiety-reducing effect of salt, we are more likely to turn to sugar for comfort.
 This is not good.
 Because sugar is not a biological need it has no on or off switch.
 It is not built into our human body systems because it is not available in nature in the form that we consume it.